| Quiz 9

 d.
 0.0197

-2. A study is done to see if the average age a "child" moves permanently out of his parents' home in the United States is at most 23.
+a. population mean >= 24.23.
+A study is done to see if the average age a "child" moves permanently out of his parents' home in the United States is at most 23.
 43 U.S. Adults, all age 40, were surveyed.
 The sample average age was 24.2 with a standard deviation of 3.7.
-The alternate hypothesis is ________________.
+Which is the Type I error?b. population mean <=23

 c. population mean > 24.2